 What you can/cannot do:

 - NIE: If you are a foreigner from outside of the EU+ the usual members, you will have to obtain a foreign student identity card (NIE) at a foreigners office or police station.
 This cannot be done online.
 You can have it done by lawyers for a hefty fee around 250 €, so we recommend doing it yourself.
 It will take up to 40 days for you to receive your NIE.
-If you obtain a student visa, your residence permit will be included in and you will receive the student residence permit with it.
+If you obtain a student visa, your residence permit will be included, and you will receive the student residence permit along with it.
 Required Documents (original and copy):

 – Printed and filled application form EX-17 here